Service has Local Offer

 Interpreters can be provided for any parent needing this facility to enable them to take part in discussions and meetings about their child’s special educational needs.

-When a child has been identified as having particular difficulties in making progress or accessing the curriculum an Individual Educational Plan (IEP) will be made.
+When a child has been identified as having particular difficulties in making progress or accessing the curriculum an Individual Educational Plan (IEP) may be used.
 These plans set out small achievable targets which help the child to reach their end goals.
 These plans are shared with both parents and the child, and the progress towards meeting the targets is reviewed once each term.

-Provision maps are used to demonstrate any additional support the pupil requires in order to meet their IEP targets.
-The provision requirements are reviewed alongside the IEP.
+Provision maps are also used to demonstrate any additional support the pupil requires in order to make progress.

 Parents of pupils with special educational needs are also invited to regular parent’s evenings but are welcome to request a meeting at any time to discuss their child’s progress.